aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 The following configuration is applicable for both the `com.lambda.DLRImageClassification` and `com.lambda.DLRObjectDetection` inference components.

+Since these inference components are lambda components, we can set the following configuration values only during the deployment.
+More info on setting configuration during deployment can be found [here](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html)

 - **accessControl** (Optional) : The object that contains the authorization policy that allows the component to publish messages to the default notifications topic.

     Default: